BlockchainJournal/Create-Tokengate-Demo/website/readme.md

 ```

 To run the web server make sure that you are in the `website` directory.
-Then, execute the following commands:
+Then, execute the following command to start the web server:

 ```bash
 npm start